 Sample Saturday is when I wade through the eleventy billion samples I have downloaded on my Kindle.
 I’m slowly chipping away and deciding whether it’s buy or bye.

-Why I have it: Recommended by a friend.
+Why I have it: Not sure.

 Summary: How positive thinking has fooled the world.